18 Best Knowledge Base Examples in 2024

 Whatfix’s Self-Help overlays on to any web application, desktop application, mobile app, or website.
 It provides contextual help to users and integrates with your FAQs, support center, LMS, user documentation, and more.
 Users are presented with common issues and help content for their contextual area in the application, or they can use an open-ended search to find the specific help content they’re looking for.
 These help support cards often prompt in-app guidance, walking users through the specific workflow they need help on.

-When you build your knowledge base thoughtfully, it helps your customers more easily resolve their issues.
-If you’re not sure what to include or where to begin, we’ve curated a list of 15 knowledge base examples to divine inspiration from and help you get started.
+When you thoughtfully build your knowledge base, it empowers your customers to resolve their issues easily via self-help channels.
+If you’re unsure what to include or how to design it, we’ve curated a list of the best customer knowledge base examples to inspire your knowledge base design.

 1. Whatfix